vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 For the last 20 years, computers and game consoles have had multiple cores in their CPUs.
 Over time, the number of cores has increased, with the new consoles having 8 cores with hyperthreading, and PCs getting more and more cores, with things like some ARM servers hitting 80 real cores in a single CPU.
 Meanwhile, the single-thread performance of CPUs has been relatively stagnant for quite a while, hitting a GHZ barrier of 4-5 gz of clock speed in the CPUs.
 This means that applications these days need to be programmed for multiple cores to really use the full power of the CPU.

-To be able to write good multithreaded code, its important to have an idea of how multicore CPUs are designed and implemented, as it affects directly what the best patterns are.

 A multicore CPU generally has multiple "standalone" cores, each of them being a full CPU on its own.
 Each of the cores can execute an arbitrary program on its own.
-Generally, each of the cores has its own L1 cache, and thats what the core will use for the data its doing work at the time.
 If the CPU has hyperthreading/SMT, the CPU will not execute one thread of program instructions, but multiple (often 2).
-When this happens the inner resources of the CPU (memory units, math units, logic units, caches) will be shared beetween those multiple threads.
+When this happens the inner resources of the CPU (memory units, math units, logic units, caches) will be shared between those multiple threads.
-In most CPUs, the Level 3 cache, which is much bigger than the L1 cache, will be shared beetween the cores on the CPU.
-The exact layout of the caches changes depending on the CPU design and architecture, so you can read the information by the manufacturer to know the specifics.
-Generally L1 is private to each core, and L3 is shared beetween multiple cores.

-Each of the cores works on its own data, so there has to be a way to syncronize the data to make sure that things are kept coherent.
-For that, CPUs implement a system that flags memory locations that each core is working on, and if multiple cores work in the same exact memory location, then circuitry in the CPU makes sure that things are somewhat syncronized.
-That machinery is slow as the cores need to go to L2 or L3 for everything instead of using their local L1, so when you code something that is multithreaded, you need to make sure that the CPUs generally dont work on the exact same memory locations to avoid that slowdown.

-While that memory coherency system works, its very much not reliable as cores can overwrite each others work.
-For that reason, CPUs implement Atomic operations, which are very specific operations like Add or Compare and Swap that will go through all the cache levels and make sure that the operations happen properly.
-For example, if you use AtomicAdd operations on a number from multiple cores, the final value will be correct to what each core added.
-If you just did addition operations without atomics, each core will add the numbers on its own and will likely override each other, so at the end the number wont match up.
-Atomic operations are the core of all syncronization primitives, and the way you communicate beetween cores.
-Things like Mutexes are programmed on top of them.
+The different cores on the CPU work on their own, and the CPU syncronizes the memory writes from one core so that other cores can also see it if it detects that one core is writing to the same memory location a different core is also writing into or reading from.
+That syncronization has a cost, so whenever you program multithreaded programs, its important to try to avoid having multiple threads writing to the same memory, or one thread writing and other reading.

+For correct syncronization of operations, CPUs also have specific instructions that can syncronize multiple cores, like atomic instructions.
+Those instructions are the backbone of the syncronization primitives that are used to communicate between threads.

 ## Ways of using multithreading in game engines.
 At first, game engines were completely singlethreaded, and wouldnt use multiple cores at all.
 Over time, the engines were programmed to use more and more cores, with patterns and architectures that map to that amount of cores.